 Also, Niffenegger here is showing the fear she and many other authors have that calling it sci-fi will immediately half its readership.

+Also, it seems to be simply an urge to distance themselves from bad sci-fi.
 Not all science fiction is created equal!
 It would be like refusing to call Jane Eyre a romantic novel in case it's mixed up with one of the 720 Mills and Boons novels published every year.
+As I've mentioned before, 1984 and The Handmaid's Tale have all become accepted as modern literary classics, both of which are Science Fiction.

 The fact remains that as critics can't or won't take our genre seriously, many authors won't want to admit to writing science fiction and fantasy.

 Which is tragic.
-That prehistoric literary criticism actually stifles what authors can do.
+That prehistoric literary criticism stifles what authors can do.
 I assume the job of a critic is to promote talent and original works.
 So long as, of course, they're not doing anything new.

 This is why I've become increasingly invested in independent talent on the internet.
 Because I've never found any of them writing science fiction while denying they're writing science fiction.